GedasGa/mws-restaurant-reviews/README.md

 # Mobile Web Specialist Certification Course
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_
+#### _Three Stage Course Material Project - Restaurant Reviews_ (Google's Scholarship)

-## Project Overview: Stage 1
+## Project Overview

+I have been selected to receive a full 6-month Google Developer Scholarship For Udacity's Mobile Web Specialist Nanodegree program.
-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+This program consisted of a series of **Restaurant Reviews** projects, where I have incrementally converted a static webpage to a mobile-ready web application.

+**Stage One** - Transform static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+Also add a service worker to begin the process of creating a seamless offline experience for your users.

+**State Two** - Make app more resilient to limited internet connectivity or bandwidth, and create a total user experience leveraging asynchronous browser features, local storage, and more.

+**Stage Three** - Implement login and review submission logic on the client side, add search capability to the database so that users can store and look at reviews, and leverage offline capabilities so that users will be able write a review offline or mark a review or restaurant as a favorite while offline, defer it, and have it sent to the server when it's back online.

 ### Specification